 Split text string at specific character

-This result is fed into the LEFT function like as "num_chars" - the number of characters to extract from B5, starting from the left:
+FIND returns 11, so the result after subtracting 1 is 10.
+This result is fed into the LEFT function as the num_chars argument, the number of characters to extract from B5, starting from the first character on the left:

-This gives us 15 (22-7), which is fed into the RIGHT function as "num_chars" - - the number of characters to extract from B5, starting from the right:
+The result is 10, which is returned to the RIGHT function as num_chars, the number of characters to extract from the right:

 The final result in D5 is the string "January 10".

 As the formulas above are copied down, they extract text from the left and right side of the underscore in each row, creating the results seen in columns C and D.